valentingol/cliconfig/README.md

 letters.letter1: A
 ```

+**The additional config files cannot add new parameters that are not in
+default configs**.
+It is intended to prevent typos in the config files that would
+not be detected.
+It also improves the readability of the config files and the
+retro-compatibility.

 Now you can launch the program with additional configurations and parameters.
 The additional configurations are indicated with `--config` (separate with comma,
-without space) and the parameters with `--<param_name>`.
-The default configuration
+without space) and the parameters with `--<param_name>` (use dot for nested configs).
-will be merged with the additional configurations (from left to right), then the
+The default configuration will be merged with the additional configurations
-parameters will be set.
+(from left to right), then the parameters will be set.

 ```bash
 python main.py --config first.yaml,second.yaml --param2=-2 --letters.letter2='B'